dotlang/language/doc/RFE.md

 We can use above to tell what types we accept in generic function.
 No. this is a big change and does not provide much value.

-? - Can we remove `return` keyword?
-Like Rust, say the last expression evaluated in the function will be returned

-? - When a module is main module vs. when it is dependency of another module, the role of `/` will change in imports.
+N - When a module is main module vs. when it is dependency of another module, the role of `/` will change in imports.
 Suppose I am compiling ModuleA which needs ModuleB which needs ModuleC. will this be dir structure?
 ```